flex-height

 Facility maintenance

-In commercial buildings, preventive maintenance programmes often focus on the HVAC and electrical systems, as well as structural integrity:
+In commercial buildings, preventative maintenance programmes often focus on the HVAC and electrical systems, as well as structural integrity:

 Energy management: Implementing energy-saving measures and monitoring systems to reduce operational costs and environmental impact